Michigan School Counselor Association Conference

 Lansing, MI 48933

-The Radisson Hotel Lansing at the Capitol has a conference rate of $118 (plus tax) which remains valid for reservations made by October 25, 2019, while rooms are available.
+The Radisson Hotel Lansing at the Capitol, in easy walking distance to the Lansing Convention Center, has a conference rate of $122 (plus tax) which remains valid for reservations made by October 29, 2021, while rooms are available.

 TO MAKE HOTEL RESERVATIONS:

-- RESERVE ONLINE: Click here to go to the Radisson website.
+- RESERVE ONLINE: Reservations can be made on the Radisson website.

 We hope this conference will educate and equip you to do your job well, and we also hope you will take advantage of the wonderful ways you can relax and be refreshed!